-Feature 130 was a deep circular pit found at 50.0 cm below the surface underneath the Feature 121 trench and Feature 122 pit in Unit 119E 145N.
+Feature 130 was a deep circular pit found at 50.0 cm below the surface underneath the Feature 121 pit and Feature 132 trench in Unit 119E 145N.
 It was about 80.0 by 95.0 cm across and 28.0 cm deep with very dark gray sandy loam (10YR 3/1) mottled with yellow sandy subsoil.
 Artifacts from Feature 130 include three shell-tempered Bell Plain sherds, one sherdlet each of creamware and stoneware, one piece of olive green bottle glass, three Rupert shot, one drop shot, and a small amount of faunal remains (6.9 g).
 This pit appears to date to the British colonial period (1763-1780).

-Feature 139 was a large deep posthole or pit partially uncovered in the west wall of Unit 117E 145N (Figure 2-51).
-It was first defined in Level 5 and reached a depth of 85.0 cm beneath the surface.
-Feature 39 artifacts consist of one black-filmed sherd and two unclassified incised sherds and with shell temper, five shell-tempered sherds (Bell Plain and Graveline Plain), two whiteware sherds, three olive green bottle glass, one clear glass, one black glass seed bead, one wooden button, eight corroded nails, and a moderate amount of faunal remains (93.5 g).
+Feature 139 was a large deep posthole or pit partially uncovered in the west wall of Unit 117E 145N (Figure 2-50).
+First defined in Level 5, it reached a depth of 85.0 cm beneath the surface.
+Feature 39 artifacts consist of one black-filmed sherd and two unclassified incised sherds with shell temper, five shell-tempered sherds (Bell Plain and Graveline Plain), two whiteware sherds, three olive green bottle glass fragments, one clear glass piece, one black glass seed bead, one wooden button, eight corroded nails, and faunal remains (93.5 g).
 Based on artifacts, Feature 139 dates to the early American period (1811-1850).